-54 External revenues from research External revenues are also known as third party funding.
-It relates to revenues earmarked for specific research activities and research units, including for research taking place in the university hospital (if any).
-The external revenues in most cases are limited in time and the institution needs to compete or apply for it.
-It excludes general institutional funds (i.e. core funding and similar base grants received from the government).
-The items included are revenues: - from research grants and research contracts awarded by national and international organisations. - from specific research projects awarded competitively by: - government agencies (e.g. state/federal ministries, other public bodies); - research councils (such as the ANR in France, the NSF in the USA, NWO/SIA-RAAK in the Netherlands, and the DFG in Germany); - private organisations (i.e. business, non-profit organisations, private foundations and charities); - international organisations (e.g. through research programmes such as Horizon 2020, the European Framework programmes and the European Research Council). - from other research-related project based funding.
-55 External revenues from privately funded research contracts Privately funded research contracts include research contracts and consultancies carried out for private (for-profit and not-for-profit) organisations, such as industry, medical charities, and private foundations from the country itself or from abroad.
-It includes the research taking place in the university hospital (if any).
-56 Revenues from licensing agreements, copyrighted products and royalties This category includes all revenues resulting from intellectual property rights owned by the institution.
-57 Other revenues This category includes revenues not included in the categories mentioned before, such as revenues from charitable donations, interest, income from ancillary services, rents, and revenues from endowment funds.
-58 International student fees Share of fees from international students as a percentage of total tuition fee revenues.
+- private organisations (i.e. business, non-profit organisations, private foundations and charities); - international organisations (e.g. through research programmes such as Horizon 2020, the European Framework programmes and the European Research Council). - from other research-related project based funding.
+55 External Privately funded research contracts include research contracts and 33 revenues from consultancies carried out for private (for-profit and not-for-profit) privately funded organisations, such as industry, medical charities, and private research foundations from the country itself or from abroad.
+It includes the contracts research taking place in the university hospital (if any).
+56 Revenues from This category includes all revenues resulting from intellectual - licensing property rights owned by the institution. agreements, property regime and any are measured. copyrighted products and royalties 57 Other revenues This category includes revenues not included in the categories mentioned before such as revenues from charitable donations, interest, income from ancillary services, rents, and revenues from endowment funds.
+58 International Share of fees from international students as a percentage of total student fees tuition fee revenues.
 59 International External research revenues from international sources includes all grants, subsidies and third party income for research originating from both public and private international sources (i.e. supranational government authorities, foreign business).
-It is expressed as a percentage of total external research revenues.
+It is expressed as a CO Notional percentage of total external research revenues.
 60 National External research revenues from national sources includes all grants, subsidies and third part income for research originating from both public and private national sources (i.e. government authorities, business, other private entities).
 It is expressed as a percentage of total external research revenues.
 61 Regional External research revenues from regional sources includes all grants, subsidies and third party income for research originating from both public and private regional sources (i.e. government authorities, business, other private entities).
 It is expressed as a percentage of total external research revenues.
 Regional sources are defined as sources located in the institution's region (according to the NUTS2 classification or the ISO 3166-2 subdivision).
 External research revenues coming from major businesses and foundations (including their headquarters) located in your region should be reported as regional funding.
 The only exception is a national Ministry providing core funding to higher education institutions.
-If the Ministry is located in your region, you may still report it as a national source of funding.
-62 Total expenditure The total expenditure of the institution, including current expenditure and capital expenditure.
+If the Ministry is located in your region, you may still report it as a national source of 62 Total ovporditure funding.
+The total expenditure of the institution, including current 62 Total expenditure The total expenditure of the institution, including current expenditure and capital expenditure.
 Total expenditure includes expenditure for educational services, research, knowledge transfer and other services.
-It excludes the expenditure related to patient care in the university hospital (if any).
-63 Research Expenditure on research activities, including expenditure on management and organisation of research.
-Expressed as a percentage of the total expenditure of the institution.
-Please note that you may provide an estimate in case the teaching and research activities are not clearly separated in your institution.
-Research taking place in the university hospital (if any) is to be included.
-Please leave out the expenditure related to patient care in the university hospital.
-This information will be used for mapping purposes.
-64 Teaching Expenditure on teaching activities, excluding Continuing Professional Development (CPD).
-Expenditure on management and organisation of teaching is to be included.
-Expressed as a percentage of the total expenditure of the institution.
-Please note that you may provide an estimate in case the teaching and research activities are not clearly separated in your institution.
-Teaching taking place in the university hospital (if any) is to be included.
-Please leave out the expenditure related to patient care in the university hospital.
-This information will be used for mapping purposes.
+It excludes the expenditure related to patient care in the university hospital (if any). the state of the s